1) Slows down the effects of aging

 After a rigorous exercise, your brain releases endorphins, which typically make you feel great afterward.
 But these endorphins are also instrumental in maintaining mental sharpness and improving your concentration.
-Exercises also stimulate the growth of new brain cells.
+Exercise also stimulates the growth of new brain cells.

 4) Maintains your metabolism

 Regular exercise not only improves bone density but also dramatically improves one's muscle density and suppleness.
 Muscle is the calorie-hungry engine in the human body that keeps your metabolism humming.